 Due to natural threats, in particular earthquakes and floods, in 1968 Pentedattilo was declared uninhabitable and after three years it was definitively abandoned.

-- the Pentedattilo Film Festival, an international festival dedicated to emerging short film directors.
+- The Pentedattilo Film Festival, an international festival dedicated to emerging short film directors.

-Calcidese colony in 640 BC, Pentedattilo was a prosperous economic center and an important military center during the Greco-Roman period due to its strategic position of control over the Sant'Elia river, a privileged way to reach Aspromonte.
+Calcidese colony in 640 BC, Pentedattilo was a prosperous economic center and an important military center during the Greek-Roman period due to its strategic position of control over the Sant'Elia river, a privileged way to reach Aspromonte.

 With the Byzantine domination began a long period of decline, due to the constant lootings by the Saracens and later by the Duke of Calabria.